-This is a formal method to address patterns/incidents that do not align with the City's mission and values, or fails to meet the City's job performance expectations, guidelines or federal or state laws and regulations.
+This is a formal method to address patterns/incidents that do not align with the Library's and City's mission and values or fails to meet the City's Library's job performance expectations, guidelines or federal or state laws and regulations.
 Examples may include, but are not limited to, patterns of poor attendance, excessive errors, lack of teamwork, violation of work rules, standards or policies.
-Administering the corrective OR disciplinary action process helps employees be more accountable for outcomes within their control.
+Administering the corrective or disciplinary action process helps employees be more accountable for outcomes within their control.

-Management, in collaboration with Human Resources, will determine the appropriate levels of corrective OR disciplinary action.
+Management The Library Director, in collaboration with the Library's Human Resources Committee and/or City Human Resources, will determine the appropriate levels of corrective or disciplinary action.
 When doing so, managers are expected to conduct a thorough investigation of the alleged incident or pattern of behavior.
 The process for such an evaluation is as follows: